Palette-Labs-Inc/registry/rfcs/00005-schema-definition-language.md

 Schema definitions under `defs` all have a `type` field to distinguish their type.
 A file can have at most one definition with one of the "primary" types.
 Primary types should always have the name `main`.
 It is possible for `main` to describe a non-primary type.

-References to specific definitions within a Lexicon use fragment syntax, like `com.example.defs#someView`.
+References to specific definitions within a Lexicon use fragment syntax, like `com.referenceDomain.defs#someView`.
 If a `main` definition exists, it can be referenced without a fragment, just using the `NSID`.
 For references in the `$type` fields in data objects themselves (eg, records or contents of a union), this is a "must" (use of a `#main` suffix is invalid).
-For example, `com.example.record` not `com.example.record#main`.
+For example, `com.referenceDomain.record` not `com.referenceDomain.record#main`.

 The semantics of the `revision` field have not been worked out yet, but are intended to help third parties identify the most recent among multiple versions or copies of a Lexicon.

 Related Lexicons are often grouped together in a `NSID` hierarchy, for example a `Buyer` entity might have it's own namespace to group data models under a single `Buyer` domain.
-As a convention, any definitions used by multiple Lexicons are defined in a dedicated `*.defs` Lexicon (eg, `com.atproto.server.defs`) within the group.
+As a convention, any definitions used by multiple Lexicons are defined in a dedicated `*.defs` Lexicon (eg, `com.referenceDomain.psn.defs`) within the group.
 A `*.defs` Lexicon should generally not include a definition named `main`, though it is not strictly invalid to do so.

 ## Primary Type Definitions
 The primary types are: